chigullapallyRahul/Sales-Analysis-Dashboard-Power-BI-/README.md

 # Sales-Analysis-Dashboard-Power-BI-
-Built an interactive dashboard to analyze sales trends, product performance, and fulfillment methods   Used DAX functions to track order status (shipped, delivered, canceled) and sales distribution.   Applied Power Query for data transformation and data model
+Built an interactive dashboard to analyze sales trends, product performance, and fulfillment methods Used DAX functions to track order status (shipped, delivered, canceled) and sales distribution. Applied Power Query for data transformation and data modeling for insights. Optimized visuals for better decision-making.